harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 ```

 Nothing can be reproducibly pulled out, possibly due to the small input sample size
+Or due to the lack of a true negative control set

 ## Investigate enrichment of effector class genes in co-expression modules